This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 While I’m not a tax expert myself, I’ve managed to find a handful of interesting tax write-offs that some dog owners might be able to take!

-What follows are actual tax deductions, as quoted by people “in the know” who share their take on tax write-offs as they relate to dogs.
+What follows are actual tax deductions, as quoted by people “in the know”.

 If you are changing jobs and meet a couple of tests, you can deduct your moving expenses — including the cost of moving your dog, cat or other pet from your old residence to your new home.
 Your pet — be it a Pekingese or a python — is treated the same as your other personal effects.
 Source

 #2 – Guard Dog As A Tax Write-Off

 In order for a dog to qualify as your company’s guard dog, it helps, says Cliff Ennico (a Connecticut-based business attorney who specializes in advising small businesses and entrepreneurs), if you’re a little afraid of the animal yourself (picture a Rottweiler, Pitbull or German Shepherd).
 Believe it or not, this is a legit write-off if taken correctly.
 Source

 - Expert Opinion: “You’ll only be able to deduct that portion of his or her total time devoted to ‘guard-dog’ duty.”

 - How to Do It Right: Though it may seem rather obvious, your dog most also be guarding your inventory.
 Another interesting tidbit: Though you can deduct expenses relating to the dog, you can’t deduct the dog itself.
 But you can depreciate it over its expected lifespan as determined by a local breeder.
 Who would’ve thought?

 #3 – Dog Tax Deduction For Adoption Fees & Material Donations